reytoms/Portfolio/dataviz2.md

 d.
 Usage of grey colour for axes (gridlines) to mute the overall noise from the chart bars/backgroud

-**What would I like to change on this chart:**
+**What would I like to change about this chart:**

 a.
 The chart does not compare all countries simulatenously.
 The viewer has to make a study for each country individually, and then manually identify the most debted or least debt countries.
 I would like to make a chart that makes it easy for viewers to derive information/results about the data from the visuals.

 b.
+Despite having a header, the visuals do not complement it.
+In other words, I need to look at the visual for a long time to agree on that result.

+c.
 There is a lot of information on this chart which could be reduced for clarity (depepnding on the audience).
 For instance, I might not need to show the data for all countries if my viewers are only interested to know about Asia.
 In addition, the time ranges from 1995 to 2020 which might not be necessary.
 I could also limit this depending on my audience/scope of presentation.

 c.
 The chart looks too comprehensive with a lot of data that does not indicate any key result.

 Overall, on a scale of -10 to 10, I would rate this dataviz a score of 5 for both, design execution and contextual awareness.

-__Third Data Visualization__
+### __Third Data Visualization__ ###

 Incorporating points from "What I would like to change" about the previous visualization, I created 2 bubble charts to visualize the data more clearly.